CumulusNetworks/DUE/templates/debian-package/README.md

 **Example** ``due --run --image due-package-debian-10 --build --use-local-repo myRepo``

-The ``--use-local-repo`` option will create a local Debian package repository in the directory above the build directory, and the DUE contianer will use packages from it at the start of build, and add all built packages to it at the end of build.
+The ``--use-local-repo`` option will create a local Debian package repository in the directory above the build directory, and the DUE container will use packages from it at the start of build, and add all built packages to it at the end of build.

 This is incredibly helpful when building packages that depend on other packages to have already been built.